 A growing list of recommended textbooks and helpful papers, Q&A list, related web links, and lecture notes, all on aspects of geophysical inverse theory.

-• A Conceptual Introduction to Geophysical Inversion (NEW!), by Andrew Ganse, 12Mar2012.
+• A Conceptual Introduction to Geophysical Inversion, by Andrew Ganse, 12Mar2012.
 PDF file, presented in the UW Earth & Space Sciences brown bag series.
 No math in this one, just an overview level talk, basically the graphical version of the primer below.

 • An introduction to geophysical inversion, with comparisons to analytical inversion, by Andrew Ganse, 17Oct2007.
 Powerpoint file, presented on invitation to the UW Math Dept Inverse Problems seminar series, posted here on request of several colleagues.
 Many more equations than above; you would definitely want to start with the above primer first if you are new to inverse theory.

 These are a subset of the books listed on my Bookshelf page.
 Note the (A B P U) links at the end of each synopsis are links to the book in each of the following online bookstores when available: Amazon, Barnes & Noble, Powell's Books, and the University of Washington Bookstore.
 (Please click book images in the carousel to select brief paragraph overviews of each book.)